 A native Californian, Dr. Wynn-Grant attributes her interest in wildlife and conservation from the television shows she watched as a child.
 She was introduced to the field of conservation biology as an undergraduate and is unapologetic about her passion for studying charismatic megafauna.
 Dr. Wynn-Grant serves on the Board of Governors for the Society for Conservation Biology, and as a Special Director for The Explorer’s Club, where she largely aids the organizations in their equity, inclusion, and diversity strategies.

 Dr. Wynn-Grant received her B.S. in Environmental Studies from Emory University, her M.S. in Environmental Studies from Yale University, and her Ph.D. in Ecology and Evolution from Columbia University.
 She completed a Conservation Science Research and Teaching Postdoctoral fellowship with the Center for Biodiversity and Conservation at the American Museum of Natural History.
-Her doctoral and postdoctoral research focused on the ecological and social drivers of carnivore behavioral patterns in a human-modified landscape.
+Her doctoral and postdoctoral research focused on the ecological and social drivers of carnivore behavioral patterns in human-modified landscapes.
 She is currently a Fellow with National Geographic Society working on carnivore conservation in partnership with the American Prairie Reserve and a Visiting Scientist at the American Museum of Natural History, and adjunct faculty positions at Columbia University and Johns Hopkins University.